Who's Behind Listverse?

 “At Halloween, Mister and Mrs. Rogers gave out amazing candy (full-size, full-sugar candy bars!
 No bite-size Hershey bars here.)”

 Every report about him shows he was just as willing to spend his time with children in real life as he was on TV.
-Reaves recalls regularly spotting Fred Rogers at church “talking earnestly with a five-year-old about a new puppy,” while other children have described meeting Rogers and watching him put on full puppet shows just for their amusement.
+Reaves recalls regularly spotting Fred Rogers at church “talking earnestly with a five-year-old about a new puppy.”
+At the same time, other children have described meeting Rogers and watching him put on full puppet shows just for their amusement.

 In 1990, the Ku Klux Klan set up a telephone recording of a man pretending to be Mister Rogers.
 They tried to convince children around Missouri that Mister Rogers was a complete and total racist, apparently trying to lure them, at a young age, into a lifetime of bigotry.

-Fred Rogers, as you can imagine, wasn’t very happy about being used as a spokesman for hate.
+As you can imagine, Fred Rogers wasn’t very happy about being used as a spokesman for hate.
 He sued the KKK and won.